 Education Programme

-This programme creates opportunities for students (Years 5-8) to connect with nature and deepen their understanding of conservation and the interconnections within the natural world.
+Rotoroa Island offers an immersive conservation learning visit focused on New Zealand's unique native species and ecosystems.
+Our curriculum-focused programme run by experienced educators creates opportunities for students (Years 5-8) to connect with nature and deepen their understanding of conservation, how biodiversity is linked across habitats, and how ecosystems interact.
 It encourages students to examine their values, thinking, and behaviour relating to nature and conservation, and determine how they can contribute both now and in the future.

 Thanks to the support of our sponsors